zendframework/zf2-documentation/docs/languages/en/in-depth-guide/data-binding.rst

 In this chapter we've learned how data binding within the ``Zend\Form``-component works and through it we have finished our update-routine.
-Then we have learned how we can use HTML-Forms and checking it's data without relying on ``Zend\Form``, which ultimately lead us to having a full CRUD-Routine for the Album example.
+Then we have learned how we can use HTML-Forms and checking it's data without relying on ``Zend\Form``, which ultimately lead us to having a full CRUD-Routine for the Blog example.

 In the next chapter we'll recapitulate everything we've done.
 We'll talk about the design-patterns we've used and we're going to cover a couple of questions that highly likely arose during the course of this tutorial.